5 Ways to Never Fear the Course God Has Placed You On

 A successful runner is ready for all of the challenges that may come.
 If they are preparing to race on a course with many hills, they focus on hill training.
 If they are training for a trail run, they will spend their time on trails.
 Their training will reflect the upcoming race they are about to run.

 The same is true in our walk with God.
 He will often lead us through different terrains so that our faith and endurance grow.
+He knows the “race” we are preparing for, and He is faithful to “train” us appropriately.
 The road ahead can often be intimidating.
-It’s easy to let fear take over when you are “walking through the valley of the shadow of death” as David so eloquently put it.
-David chose not to fear, however, because he knew that He wasn’t alone on that road – and neither are we.
+It’s easy to allow fear to take over when you are “walking through the valley of the shadow of death” as David so eloquently put it.
+But David chose not to fear.
+He knew that he wasn’t alone on that road – and neither are we.

 - Know who your Father is.
 The Bible tells us that when we come to Christ, we become adopted sons and daughters of God.
 Just as an earthly father protects his children, we can rely on our heavenly Father to protect us.
 (Romans 8:14-16)

 - Even when you feel alone, God is with you.
 When the Israelites were sent into Babylonian captivity, it was because of their disobedience.
-They refused to turn from their wicked ways, so God had no choice but to stick to His word and send them away from the Promised Land.
+They refused to turn from their wicked ways, so God was true to His word and sent them away from the Promised Land.
 Even in the midst of what was meant to be the consequence of the sin, God promised to be with them.
 He assured them of a bright hope and a future.
 He also promised to hear their prayers.
 Even in exile, they were never alone.
 (Jeremiah 29:10-14)